 Residency in certain countries or geographic regions or travel to those areas may make you ineligible to donate.

-- You have resided in or traveled to an area with active Zika virus infection
+- You are deferred from donating for 4 weeks after you have resided in or traveled to an area with active Zika virus infection

 - The resolution of symptoms, if you had Zika virus infection

 - The resolution of any signs or symptoms of Zika virus infection that occurred within 2 weeks of departure from an area with active Zika virus infection

 - You had sexual contact with a person who was diagnosed with Zika virus infection within the 6 months prior to the sexual contact